Hardening & coloring

 When the wood undergoes the hardening process, it is possible to add colorants.
 The color fully penetrates the piece of wood being treated, giving it a unique – but still natural – look and feel.
 What’s more, because it is not a surface treatment you can't wear through the colors!

 When we color wood, we color the raw wood before the production process starts.
 We can even bookmatch our tops after we have colored them!
-The major advantage of this technique is that when you select your top for your bass, you can see how the color will look when the bass is finished.
+The major advantage of this technique is that when you select your top for your bass, you can see how the color will look before we even start with building your bass.

 This unique coloring system, whereby we color the raw wood throughout before processing, offers some unique possibilities.
 It allows us to offer some very delicate coloring details that are simply not possible with traditional coloring, either because they are too detailed or there is too much risk of wearing through the color.